kennethsible/mkvpriority/README.md

 ### Use an Archive Database

-You can periodically process your media library using a cron job with archive mode.
-To keep track of processed files, create an SQLite database (e.g., `archive.db`) and use a bind mount:
+You can periodically process your media library using a cron job and an archive database.
+To keep track of processed files, create an `archive.db` file and use a bind mount:

 ```bash
 docker run --rm \